itsmartinwho/foresight-cdss-mvp/docs/advisor.md

 ## Overview

 The Advisor is an AI-powered chatbot that provides general medical information and allows users to ask questions based on attached patient data.
-It uses OpenAI's models to provide answers and can generate charts and tables to visualize data.
+It operates in two modes to optimize both speed and functionality.

 ### Key Features

+- **Dual-Mode Operation**: Regular mode for fast responses, Think mode for advanced analysis
-- **AI-Powered Chat**: Utilizes OpenAI models (e.g., `gpt-4.1-mini`) for medical queries.
+- **AI-Powered Chat**: Utilizes OpenAI models (e.g., `gpt-4.1-mini`) for medical queries
-- **Patient Context**: Can answer questions based on the data of a selected patient.
+- **Patient Context**: Can answer questions based on the data of a selected patient
-- **Code Interpreter Integration**: Uses OpenAI's Code Interpreter to automatically generate charts and tables for data analysis.
+- **Code Interpreter Integration**: Uses OpenAI's Code Interpreter in Think mode for automatic chart and table generation
-- **Streaming Responses**: Text responses are streamed to the user for a real-time experience.
+- **Streaming Responses**: Text responses are streamed to the user for a real-time experience
+- **Clinical Guidelines Integration**: References evidence-based guidelines from USPSTF, NICE, NCI PDQ, and RxNorm

+## Operating Modes

+### Regular Mode (Default)
+- **Fast Response**: Uses Chat Completions API for quick text-based medical advice
+- **Markdown Tables**: Creates structured data comparisons using markdown table syntax
+- **Visualization Guidance**: Acknowledges chart requests and guides users to Think mode for comprehensive visualizations
+- **Clinical Analysis**: Provides detailed clinical interpretation in structured text format

+### Think Mode (Advanced Analysis)
+- **Code Interpreter**: Uses OpenAI's Assistants API with Code Interpreter tool
+- **Automatic Charts**: Generates professional medical visualizations with Python code execution
+- **Time-Series Analysis**: Analyzes lab results, vital signs, and medication history over time
+- **Pattern Recognition**: Identifies clinical trends and correlations in patient data
+- **Comprehensive Tables**: Creates structured data tables with proper medical formatting

-## Code Interpreter Integration
+## Code Interpreter Integration (Think Mode)

-The system uses OpenAI's Assistants API with the Code Interpreter tool for all medical data analysis and visualization.
+The system uses OpenAI's Assistants API with the Code Interpreter tool for advanced medical data analysis and visualization in Think mode.

 ### How It Works

+#### Regular Mode Flow
+1. **Patient Context**: When a patient is selected, their clinical data is fetched
+2. **Chat Completion**: Uses Chat Completions API for fast text-based responses
+3. **Markdown Analysis**: Creates structured data analysis using markdown tables and lists
+4. **Visualization Guidance**: When users request charts, provides guidance to enable Think mode

+#### Think Mode Flow
-1.  **Patient Context**: When a patient is selected, their clinical data is fetched.
+1. **Patient Context**: When a patient is selected, their clinical data is fetched
-2.  **Assistant Analysis**: A dedicated OpenAI Assistant analyzes the data.
+2. **Assistant Analysis**: A dedicated OpenAI Assistant with Code Interpreter analyzes the data
-3.  **Proactive Visualization**: The assistant proactively creates charts and tables for time-series data, comparisons, or clinical trends.
+3. **Proactive Visualization**: The assistant proactively creates charts and tables for time-series data, comparisons, or clinical trends
-4.  **Simulated Streaming**: Text responses are streamed, and chart loading placeholders are displayed.
+4. **Simulated Streaming**: Text responses are streamed, and chart loading placeholders are displayed
-5.  **Result Display**: The final charts and tables are rendered in the chat interface.
+5. **Result Display**: The final charts and tables are rendered in the chat interface

 ### API Endpoints